jerturowetz/notes/install-files.md

 # Install files reference list

-Below are notes regarding my setup of fresh Windows 10 systems for development.

-## Audio device settings

-Be sure whatever internal audio device is set to 44,1/24 quality

 ## Set permissions on hosts file

 only system and admin have permission to write to hosts by default - be sure to add permission for your user so that things like host updaters and editors can make changes to it without needing to run them as admin